kennethreitz-archive/howtopython.org/source/editor.rst

     Nice–to–haves:

-    - Support for "rulers", which show a horizontal line at line 79, as PEP8 recommends.
+    - Support for "rulers", which show a vertical line after the 79th character, as PEP8 recommends.
     - Built-in linter for showing sytax errors as you type.
     - Built-in support for Flake8, which enforces PEP8 standards as you type.